 2013 Oregon Legislative Session

-OHS also is a strong advocate for the passage of SB 6, the Omnibus Animal Bill.
+Most notably, OHS lauds the passage of SB 6, the Omnibus Animal Bill.
 This legislation addresses many issues, particularly those raised by the recent rescue of more than 100 dogs from a warehouse in Brooks.
-The bill would, for example, increase penalties for offenses involving ten or more animals and would require rescue groups to obtain licenses and maintain records.
-This bill goes to a Senate vote soon, and we urge your support.
+This legislation will, for example, increase penalties for offenses involving ten or more animals and will require rescue groups to obtain licenses and maintain records.

 For more information about the bills (full text, sponsoring lawmakers, status, etc.), click on the the "Bill Info" link that follows the description of each bill.